 Keyword research is one of the key components of a successful marketing strategy, but keywords are just a small part of the puzzle.
 By all means, do your research and know what keywords you’re targeting but don’t try to shoehorn them in.

 Forcing in too many or using unnaturally phrased keywords that stand out from a mile away will create a poor user experience.
 This can also lead to an “over optimization” penalty from Google if they deem your content to be keyword-stuffed.

 Instead, writing quality content should be your number one aim.
 Keywords are a lower priority.
 Search engine algorithms are sophisticated these days – they know that someone searching for “San Francisco car repairs” has the same intent as someone searching for “car repairs in San Francisco”.
 There’s no need to force in multiple variations of the same search term.

 If you aim to make your content thorough (both in terms of length and depth), the appropriate keywords will find their way in naturally.

-2. You’re Focusing Too Much on Sales – Not on Providing Value
+6. Focusing Too Much on Sales, Not on Providing Value

 Don’t make your content all about you.
-By concentrating on providing the best possible value to your customers through helpful content, you’ll gain their trust and respect, which will ultimately lead to more sales further down the line.
+If your industry or niche is intrinsically uninspiring, it’s easier to fall into this trap.
+By providing the best possible value to your customers through helpful and interesting content, you’ll gain their trust and respect, which will ultimately lead to more sales further down the line.